Entry Terms & Conditions 2021

 Entries can be submitted directly by schools or FE colleges without the need for an initial thank you.

-Any schools or colleges that have staff who have been thanked will be contacted and invited to enter that individual or team in to the Awards.
+Schools or colleges that have staff who have been thanked will be contacted and invited to enter that individual or team into the Awards.
 The form used to submit an entry is the same in both cases.

-The Teaching Awards are open to any schools, MATs, trusts, partnerships or FE colleges wishing to enter a head, deputy head, teacher, teaching assistant, or whole school; a school trust or partnership of schools, or a lecturer or FE team in an FE establishment currently teaching in England, Northern Ireland or Wales from all schools or colleges whether state maintained or independent.
-Category judges can not enter their own schools in to their own categories.
+The Teaching Awards are open to any schools, MATs, trusts, partnerships or FE colleges wishing to enter a head, deputy head, teacher, teaching assistant, or whole school; a school trust or partnership of schools, or a lecturer or FE team in an FE establishment currently teaching in England, Northern Ireland, Scotland or Wales from all schools or colleges whether state maintained or independent.
+Category judges cannot enter their own schools into their own categories.

 Schools can enter more than one nominee per category, but the entries must be unique; they can also enter other nominees into other categories.

 The Teaching Awards will not pass on details of the submitter to anyone making a general enquiry.
 Any enquiries of this nature will be directed to the Headteacher / Deputy Head at the school at whose discretion this information is disclosed.

-Hereinafter the term nominee refers to a head, deputy head, teacher, teaching assistant, school team, lecturer or FE team that has been entered for an award.
+Hereinafter the term nominee refers to a head, deputy head, teacher, teaching assistant, school team, trust / partnership, lecturer or FE team that has been entered for an award.

 For the purpose of these Awards: